shaishasag/redis/README.md

     (I Never understood the need to "typedef" each and every struct declaration and the double naming both before and after the curly braces.)

-* Converted the structs is dict.h to classes.
+* Converted the structs to classes.
 Many global functions became member functions.
 Some members are private and accessed through accessor methods.
+* When converting a struct to class I rename the members with the convention of starting a member name with m_.
+This requires many changes across the code so why is this important?
+Redis code if full of variables that have the same name as members of structs.
+Once such a function becomes a member function the compiler (and the human reader) gets confused resulting in hard to find bugs.

 What is Redis?
 --------------